-- In addition to Annual Reviews for pupils with EHCPs, the SENDCO will review the progress of all pupils with SEND three times a year, after each data drop.
-Additional review dates may also be agreed with individual pupils, parents and teachers, with clear actions and outcomes agreed. - During these reviews, the SENDCO will evaluate the effectiveness of the existing provision and its impact on the pupil's progress.
+In addition to Annual Reviews for pupils with EHCPs, the SENDCO will review the progress of all pupils with SEND termly, after each data drop.
+Additional review dates may also be agreed with individual pupils, parents and teachers, with clear actions and outcomes agreed.

+During these reviews, the SENDCO will evaluate the effectiveness of the existing provision and its impact on the pupil's progress.
 The views of the pupil and their parents are integral to this process.
-LNS follows the 'Graduated Approach: Plan, Do, Review'. - The SENDCO, working with subject teachers, may revise the provision in light of the pupils progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil. - A record of the outcomes, action and provision agreed through the discussion will be kept and shared with appropriate school staff and a record given to the pupil's parents.
-Information for staff will be updated electronically. - If a pupil continues to make less than expected progress, despite support and intervention, the school may involve specialists, both in-house and from outside agencies. - The school provides an annual report for parents of their child's progress in all subjects.
+LNS follows the 'Graduated Approach: Plan, Do, Review'.

+The SENDCO, working with subject teachers, may revise the provision in light of the pupils progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil.

+A record of the outcomes, action and provision agreed through the discussion will be kept and shared with appropriate school staff.
+Information for staff will be updated electronically.

+If a pupil continues to make less than expected progress, despite support and intervention, the school may involve specialists, both in-house and from outside agencies.

+The school provides two progress reports per year for parents of their child's progress in all subjects.